Time to End Missouri’s Energy Monopoly

 There are 22 states that allow for full or partial competition with the utility so ratepayers have options.
 In 14 of those states, the utilities no longer own the generation or creation of electricity as a monopoly.

-The investments in power plants and energy resources are paid for by private companies competing against each other to build the most reliable, in demand and efficient energy resources.
+The investments in power plants and energy resources are paid for by private companies competing against each other to build the most reliable, in-demand, and efficient energy resources.
 The state’s electric ratepayers do not pay for these costs.
-These costs and the risk if they are not the best resource for demand and reliability falls on the private investor.
+These costs and the risk if they are not the best resource for demand and reliability fall on the private investor.

 Missouri’s ratepayers deserve energy choice